 One of the things all leaders must do is make great presentations.
 Sometimes that means giving a speech to a large audience; other times it means delivering a presentation to a smaller group; still other times its effectively communicating one on one with an employee.
 Whatever the case, great leaders are great communicators.

-I read a blog post today providing eight steps that must be followed to make an effective presentation.
-You can read the blog by clicking here.
+I read a blog post today providing tips for corporate speakers that must be followed to make an effective presentation.

 Some of these suggestions are obvious or even “old hat” but others may be new to you.
 If you don’t want to read the whole article, here’s my summary: